a-watkin/django-issue-tracker/README.md

 Statistics about the average, longest and shortest time taken to solve the issues are shown in the header.

-    - It is sufficient to have Categories only in the DB, without administration, but in the future it should be as simple as possible to add it

 Categories are implemented in the database.

 Django auth is used to implement a superuser who can change, add or edit any issues.

-A staff account type can view issues but cannot edit or change anything.
+A staff account type (StaffUser in the model) can view issues but cannot edit or change anything.

-    - Implement 2 user roles: superuser and staff, staff cannot change or add anything, the superuser can do everything